This guide is about blackjack basic strategy charts. It covers the entire basic playing strategy for all blackjack games.

 HOW TO USE THE STRATEGY TABLES

 For example, suppose you are dealt an A-3 against a dealer’s 4 upcard.
-You hit (per the blackjack chart or table), and draw a 4.
+You hit (per the blackjack chart or table) and draw a 4.
 You now have A-3-4, which you should consider as A-7.
-If it were a two-card A-7, you would double down against a 4; however, since the A-7 is actually three cards, and you can’t double down, you stand.
+If it were a two-card A-7, you would double down against a 4.
+However, since the A-7 consists of three cards, you’re not allowed to double down, so you stand.

 BLACKJACK STRATEGY CHARTS